JasperFx/marten/docs/guide/configuration/cli.md

 :::

-There is a separate NuGet package called _Marten.CommandLine_ that can be used to quickly add command-line tooling directly to your .Net Core application that uses Marten. _Marten.CommandLine_ is an extension library to [Oakton](https://jasperfx.github.io/oakton).
+There is a separate NuGet package called _Marten.CommandLine_ that can be used to quickly add command-line tooling directly to your .Net Core application that uses Marten. _Marten.CommandLine_ is an extension library to [Oakton](https://jasperfx.github.io/oakton) that is the actual command line parser in this case.

 To use the expanded command line options to a .Net Core application bootstrapped by `IHostBuilder`, add a reference to the _Marten.CommandLine_ Nuget and ever so slightly change your `Program.Main()` entry point as shown below: